-Operational Role
+8.2 Operational Role

-In terms of the 2014 Act the Chief Officer will report to and advise the Board in relation to its role and powers over the delegated functions, and they will also be accountable to the Chief Executives of the Parties in relation to operational and service delivery matters.
+In terms of the 2014 Act the Chief Officer will report to and advise the Board in relation to its role and powers over the Delegated Functions, and they will also be accountable to the Chief Executives of the Parties in relation to operational and service delivery matters.

-The Chief Officer will be a member of each of the council and health board senior management teams and together with the Chief Social Work Officer will have appropriate delegated powers to enable them to discharge their duties and to manage the two services and secure the operational delivery of the integration functions jointly and in an integrated manner.
+The Chief Officer will be a member of each of the Council and NHS Lothian senior management teams and together with the Chief Social Work Officer will have appropriate delegated powers to enable them to discharge their duties and to manage the two services and secure the operational delivery of the Integration Functions jointly and in an integrated manner.

-Except for the services identified in Annex 3 the Chief Officer will be the senior manager in each of the Parties responsible for delivery of the delegated functions in accordance with Directions from the Board, and for the delivery of other health and social care functions which have not been delegated to the Board.
+Except for the services identified in Annex 3 the Chief Officer will be the senior manager in each of the Parties responsible for delivery of the Delegated Functions in accordance with Directions from the Board, and for the delivery of other health and social care functions which have not been delegated to the Board.